Tamiko Nimura: My Writing Portfolio

-I write about issues that interest me including (but not limited to) books, food, family, diversity, education, yoga, fine arts, and Asian America.
+I write about issues that interest me including (but not limited to) books, food, family, race, diversity, education, yoga, fine arts, and Asian America.

 As an editor, I’ve provided developmental editing for two book manuscripts.
 I’ve copy-edited articles, history books, websites, newsletters, and other direct mass mailings.
 I’ve coached college and high school students in a number of writing assignments and contexts.
 I worked as managing editorial assistant at an academic journal for two years, which gave me a strong understanding of the editorial and publication process.
 As a former educator, I always try to encourage writers by pointing out the best parts of their writing, and then asking questions or making suggestions for making their work even stronger.

 I’m always looking for interesting opportunities to work with interesting people and organizations.
 Please feel free to send me a message (kikugirl at kikugirl dot net) if you’d like to work with me or know more about my work.
-You can download my writing/editing resume as a PDF.

-Current Projects (Spring 2013)
+Current Projects (Winter 2016)

-Literary Magazines and Anthologies
+Food Publications, Literary Magazines, and Anthologies

-- “My Log Cabin Sukiyaki Song,” Remedy Quarterly (Issue 7, December 2011).
+- My Log Cabin Sukiyaki Song, Remedy Quarterly (Issue 7, December 2011).
 Reprinted in the Nikkei Chronicles Itadakimasu series, October 2012.
 Reprinted in the Nikkei Voice (Canada, March 2013).
 Also translated into Spanish and reprinted in the Perú Shimpo (February 2013), and Alternativa Nikkei (Argentina, April 2013), and translated into Japanese and reprinted in the Nikkey Shimbun (Brasil, April 2013).

-- “How It Feels To Inherit Camp,” Kartika Review (Spring 2011).
+- How It Feels To Inherit Camp, Kartika Review (Spring 2011).
 Republished in the anthology New California Writing 2012 (Heyday, April 2012) and the Kartika Review Anthology 2011.

 Web Writing Portfolio

-- “Three Boxes, One Classroom: Another Argument for Food Banks” (3/3/13)
+- Three Boxes, One Classroom: Another Argument for Food Banks (3/3/13)

 - Series: “The Finest Work Songs: A Tour of Seattle Artists Working Together” (on Seattle-area artistic collaborations): (10/9/12) (10/15/12, Alan Lau and Susie Kozawa) (1/17/13, Jürg Koch and Stravinsky’s Rite of Spring) (4/17/13, Gabrielle Nomura and The Relay Dance Collective); Joshua Parmenter and Phil Kline’s Unsilent Night (12/17/13); Rosalind Bell and “Miles of Words That Matter” (2/15/13)

-- Life, Death, Computers, Books, Baseball: Seattle Star Interviews Laurie Frankel” (8/4/12)
+- Life, Death, Computers, Books, Baseball: Seattle Star Interviews Laurie Frankel (8/4/12)

-- “Why Ichiro’s Departure Makes This Nikkei Girl Sad” (7/24/12).
+- Why Ichiro’s Departure Makes This Nikkei Girl Sad” (7/24/12).
 Reprinted (8/2/12) in Discover Nikkei, web project of the Japanese American National Museum.

 - Series, “The Show Must Go On” (a “working artist” series about preparing for Drunken Telegraph, a storytelling show) (4/10/12) (4/17/12) (4/27/12) (5/4/12) (5/16/12) (5/22/12) (6/1/12) (6/11/12) (7/6/12, includes link to audio)